shivamsinghal160/URL-Shortener-API-Node.js/readme.md

-# URL Shortener Node.js Project
+# URL Shortener Node.js

 ## Description

 This project is a URL shortener service built with Node.js.
-It allows users to shorten long URLs and redirect to the original URLs using the shortened links.
+It allows users to shorten long URLs and redirect to the original URLs using the shortened links and get overall analytics of shortened URLs.
+Users can also set topics for shortened URLs and customize shortened URLs by setting a custom alias.

 ## Features